jttkim/covid19/README.md

 This repo contains miscellaneous exploratory work related to Covid-19.

+## Dockerfile

+The `Dockerfile` builds a Docker image for running the stuff in this repo.
+* numerous bioinformatics packages from the Ubuntu repo (inherited from my `bioinfo-base` image)
+* Openstructure, built in `/usr/local/src`
+* OpenSSH server, so you can `ssh -X` into the container and run `/usr/local/src/openstructure/stage/bin/dng`

 ## Personal Warm-Up Project

 The main purpose of this project is to get me started and somewhat